 Explore Health Sciences courses, Medical Laboratory Technology Science Diploma, the Practical Nurse Diploma, and the Nursing, Bachelor of Science (Northern Collaborative Baccalaureat Nursing Program), the Medical Radiography Technology Diploma Program, the Health Care Assistant Certificate Program, the Dental Assisting Certificate Program and the Dental Hygienist Program.
 Experience hands-on activities, and lectures, as well as an introduction to the College of New Caledonia (CNC).

 Science Day at CNC (Grade 11,12)

 This event will explore subjects from the various Science Departments at the College of New Caledonia.
 Visiting the Biology Department students will learn about owls and other things.
 Chemistry students will explore potions and the Physics department will discuss flying.
 The Research Department will showcase some of their research.
 Applications for this field trip will be out to the schools on September 27, 2016 and are due back at the school by October 7, 2016.
 Lunch will be provided.

 Students will tour the facility and be introduced to the post-secondary application process.
 Lunch will provided.

 Rotary Adventures in Health Care is a four-day program designed by Rotary Club of Prince George: Yellowhead in collaboration with AiMHi, Northern Health, College of New Caledonia, University of Northern British Columbia and School District No. 57.
-Twenty-two local students will join 18 students from across the province in this interactive, hands-on experience.
-Through these hands on activities in medical training facilities as well as in college and university laboratories, and through meeting with current students, educators and professional workers, students will come away with a clearer understanding about what it means to be a "health care worker".
+Twenty local students will join twenty students from across the province in this interactive, hands-on experience.
+Through these hands on activities in medical training facilities as well as in college and university laboratories, and through meeting with current students, educators and professional workers, students will come away with a clearer understanding about what it means to be a health care professional.